kamalGoku/Meta/SD/Problems/WebCrawler.md

 ## Deep Dives
 ### 1) How can we ensure we are fault-tolerant and don't lose progress?
 - Split the system into small pipelined stages
-- Have a MetaData DB to store the info on URL status(Postgresql/Mysql), upon failure, get the status on the URL
+- Have a MetaData DB to store the info on URL status(Postgresql/Mysql), upon failure, get the status of the URL
 - The processing queue stores the ID of the URL, and storing the HTML files in the queue is expensive
 - What about if we fail to fetch a URL?
   - URL fetch is likely to fail